basicsofthebible/basicsofthebible.org/studyguide/Introduction.md

 <span class="bbsg_highlight">Genesis 1:1</span>	1<sup>1</sup>In the beginning God created the heavens and the earth.

 <span class="bbsg_highlight">John 3:16</span>	<sup>16</sup>For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.

+[TheBasics]{:.heading.flip-title} --- Click here to continue to the next section.